 Investment policy and strategy

-Core investment: At least 70% ofthe fund is invested in high yield floating rate notes (FRNs) issued by companies or governments from anywhere in the world and denominated in any currency.
-The FRNs are held directly and indirectly through derivatives combined with physical bonds.
+Core investment: At least 70% of the fund is invested in high yield floating rate notes (FRNs) issued by companies or governments from anywhere in the world and denominated in any currency.
+The FRNs are held directly and indirectly via derivatives combined with physical bonds.
 The fund also invests in asset-backed securities.
+The fund aims to hedge any non-US dollar assets back to US dollar.

-Other investment: The fund also holds cash or assets that can be turned quickly into cash.
+Other investments: The fund may invest in cash or assets that can be turned quickly into cash.

 Strategy in brief: The fund is designed to provide income while minimising the negative impact of rising interest rates by investing mainly in FRNs.
 The fund focuses on bonds issued by companies with below investment grade credit ratings, which typically pay higher levels of interest to compensate investors for the greater risk of default.
 The investment process of the fund is based on the bottom-up analysis of individual bond issues whilst remaining aware of macroeconomics developments.
 Spreading investments across issuers, industries and countries is an essential element of the fund’s strategy and the investment manager is assisted in the selection of individual bonds by an in-house team of credit analysts.